BDC Hamburger Icon

 Open row

 Peter Drucker was a world-famous management consultant whose ideas transformed business leadership from reactive to proactive.
 Before Drucker, managers’ highest priority was supervising.
 Now, thanks to him, it’s strategizing.
 Drucker laid the foundation for corporate responsibility externally by being a good corporate citizen and internally by creating a positive company culture.
 That’s just one of many insights Drucker left behind for businesses of all sizes in all industries.

-Business owners and managers who take the time to learn about Drucker’s lessons, life and work can glean many guiding principles that are just as relevant today as when he wrote about them decades ago.
+Business owners and managers who take the time to learn about Drucker’s lessons, life and work can glean many managing principles that are just as relevant today as when he wrote about them decades ago.
+This guide will introduce you to aspects of Drucker’s theories and the organizational results of his life’s work.

 In Drucker’s own words: “Management is doing things right; leadership is doing the right things.”
+Drucker’s management theory embodies many modern concepts, including:

-• Decentralization: Rosenstein said Drucker was focused on decentralizing – or democratizing – workplace management.
+• Decentralization: Drucker focused on decentralizing — or democratizing — workplace management.
 He wanted businesses to empower their staff so all employees would feel valued and know their contributions and voices mattered.
 He believed in assigning tasks that inspire workers, rewarding front-line workers with responsibility and accountability, and uniting supervisors and their subordinates to achieve shared organizational goals.

 • Corporate social responsibility: Rosenstein said Drucker was a holistic thinker.
 Instead of looking at businesses as discrete entities, he saw them as components of a larger social system.
 In that context, he argued that businesses should see themselves as part of a community and make decisions in that regard — with equal respect for their external and internal impact.
 Drucker even viewed profits through a social lens: A company is responsible for being profitable, he argued, so it can create jobs and wealth for society.

 • Customer experience: According to the Drucker Society of Austria, steward of Drucker’s philosophy in his home country, Drucker insisted that businesses have only one real purpose: to create customers.
-By viewing business operations and opportunities through that lens – the customer, not the business, decides what’s important – he established a predicate for customer-focused companies like Apple, Zappos and countless others that prioritize a great customer experience.
+By viewing business operations and opportunities through that lens — the customer, not the business, decides what’s important — he established a predicate for customer-focused companies such as Apple, Zappos and countless others that prioritize a great customer experience.

 TipBottom line